 This suite provides a variety of endoscopic services to individuals undergoing diagnostic or therapeutic procedures on an outpatient or inpatient basis.
 These services include:

-- Full range of colonoscopy services--one of UMCPP's specialty areas, these procedures are used most often to look for early signs of cancer in the colon and rectum; they also are used to look for causes of unexplained changes in bowel habits and to evaluate symptoms like abdominal pain, rectal bleeding, weight loss, diarrhea and constipation.
+- Full range of colonoscopy services--one of UMCP's specialty areas, these procedures are used most often to look for early signs of cancer in the colon and rectum; they also are used to look for causes of unexplained changes in bowel habits and to evaluate symptoms like abdominal pain, rectal bleeding, weight loss, diarrhea and constipation.
 By removing colon polyps, we can prevent most colon cancers from developing.
 This range of services includes flexible sigmoidoscopy, a limited version of colonoscopy.

 - Upper Endoscopy (gastroscopy)--enabling the physician to look inside the esophagus, stomach and duodenum, it may be used to evaluate swallowing difficulties, nausea, vomiting, reflux, bleeding, indigestion, abdominal pain or chest pain